Updated: October 16, 2020 at 8:57AM

 - All Masses and sacramental liturgies held at the Basilica of the Sacred Heart follow the guidelines of the Diocese of Fort Wayne-South Bend.
 Moreover, the health and safety protocols for the Basilica reflect the University’s guidelines for safe gatherings and worship; additional information may be found here.

-- The University recognizes that student gatherings will occur during the Fall 2020 semester.
-These gatherings will be adjusted for the Fall semester, conducted in a manner consistent with university health and safety protocols, and must comply with student club and organization guidelines and protocols.
+- The University recognizes that student gatherings will occur.
+These gatherings will be adjusted, conducted in a manner consistent with university health and safety protocols, and must comply with student club and organization guidelines and protocols.